EdoardoTosin/chuck_jokes/README.md

 6. A prompt will appear asking if you want to open the file with a package installer.
 Tap on "Install".
 7. Follow the on-screen instructions to complete the installation process.

 Please note that to install APKs from unknown sources, you may need to enable "Unknown sources" in your security settings.
-However, this is generally not recommended due to potential security risks.

 ### Flutter Manual Build APK